ComputationalRadiationPhysics/picongpu/docs/COMMIT.md

 Pre-commit
 ----------

-A good approximation of our guidelines can be easily achieved via [pre-commit](https://pre-commit.com/) hooks (based on the more general but harder to use [git hooks](https://git-scm.com/docs/githooks)).
+Compliance with the coding style can be ensured (as much as automatically possible) by using [pre-commit](https://pre-commit.com/) hooks (based on the more general but harder to use [git hooks](https://git-scm.com/docs/githooks)).
 After the following installation this little tool will run a number of checks prior to every commit, reject the commit, if they don't succeed, and potentially apply fixes.

 `pre-commit` is a Python tool, so you need a working version of `python3`, e.g. from [conda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html), your favorite package manager or